parflow/parflow/docs/user_manual/source/pfsystem.rst

    right (i.e. your runoff patterns don’t match what you expect) you will need to go back and modify your DEM.
 The built in ParFlow tools pitfill and flatfill can be used to address some issues.
-(These tools are also shown in § `4.3 <#common_pftcl>`__ Example 5).
+(These tools are also shown in §4.3 <#common_pftcl> [ADD LINK] Example 5).

    Create an indicator file for the subsurface.
-The indicator file is a 3D ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12
-   ``.pfb file with the same dimensions as your domain that has an integer for every cell designating which unit it belongs to.
-The units you define will correspond to the soil types and geologic units from your input datasets.``
+The indicator file is a 3D ``.pfb`` file with the same dimensions as your domain that has an integer for every cell designating which unit it belongs to.
+   The units you define will correspond to the soil types and geologic units from your input datasets.

    Determine the hydrologic properties for each of the subsurface units defined in the indicator file.
 You will need: Permeability, specific storage, porosity and vanGenuchten parameters.

-   At this point you are ready to run a ParFlow model without ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12
-   ``CLM and if you don’t need to include the land surface model in your simulations you can ignore the following steps.
+   At this point you are ready to run a ParFlow model without ``CLM`` and if you don’t need to include the land surface model in your simulations you can ignore the following steps.
 Either way, at this point it is advisable to run a “spinup" simulation to initialize the water table.
    There are several ways to approach this.
 One way is to start with the water table at a constant depth and run for a long time with a constant recharge forcing until the water table reaches a steady state.
-There are some additional key for spinup runs that are provided in § [Spinup Options].``
+   There are some additional key for spinup runs that are provided in §[Spinup Options][ADD LINK].

-   Convert land cover classifications to the IGBP [15]_ land cover classes that are used in CLM.
+   Convert land cover classifications to the IGBP [15]_ [ADD FOOTNOTE] land cover classes that are used in CLM.

    -  1. Evergreen Needleleaf Forest